write-or-else/write-or-else.github.io/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: Whats This All About
 permalink: /about
 comments: true
 ---